Lawyering in Real Time

 - how to work with colleagues and peers in “virtual teams” delivering information and services over long and short distances under heavy time pressure.

 There is no textbook for this workshop.
-Instead, students can find all assigned readings online using the research skills they learn in class.
+Instead, students can find all assigned readings online or on reserve at the library reference desk.

 Grading will be based on in-class individual and team research exercises and a series of short weekly written assignments.
 Frequent and intensive feedback will be provided to help students improve as the semester progresses.